Datagrid, a Procore Company

 Why use Microsoft Excel with Datagrid

-• Automated document-to-spreadsheet extraction: AI agents ingest invoices, PDFs, and scanned documents, then populate structured Excel workbooks.
-This removes manual data entry across variable document formats.
+• Automated document-to-spreadsheet extraction: Datagrid's AI agents ingest invoices and PDFs, including scanned documents, then populate structured Excel workbooks.
+Teams no longer need to enter data manually across variable formats.

-These workflows keep project teams in the spreadsheet environment they already know while Datagrid executes the repetitive processing around it.
+• Excel stays the working surface: Project teams keep working in the spreadsheet they know while Datagrid executes the repetitive processing around it.

 What you can build with Microsoft Excel Datagrid integration

-• Insurance policy comparison spreadsheets: Document control managers receive carrier PDFs with coverage limits, exclusions, and premium details buried across pages.
-AI agents extract these data points, normalize them, and write comparison tables directly into Excel, replacing the manual PDF-to-spreadsheet bottleneck in policy review cycles.
-Learn about policy comparison automation.
+• Insurance policy comparison tables: Document control managers receive carrier PDFs with coverage limits, exclusions, and premium details buried across pages.
+AI agents extract these data points, normalize them, and write comparison tables directly into Excel.
+The workflow replaces the manual PDF-to-spreadsheet bottleneck in policy review cycles.

 Resources and documentation